-- (1) If a customer is introduced to a relevant person by a third party (the "eligible introducer"), the relevant person may, if it thinks fit, comply with this paragraph, instead of paragraphs 10, 12, 17 or 19 (as applicable). - (2) The relevant person must establish, maintain and operate the procedures specified in sub-paragraph (4) a customer risk assessment procedure in accordance with paragraph 7.

-(3) The procedures must be undertaken before a business relationship or occasional transaction is entered into.
+- (1) If a customer is introduced to a relevant person by a third party (the "eligible introducer"), the relevant person may, if it thinks fit, comply with this paragraph, instead of paragraphs 10, 12, 17 or 19 (as applicable). - (2) The relevant person must establish, maintain and operate a customer risk assessment procedure in accordance with paragraph 7. - (3) The procedures must be undertaken before a business relationship or occasional transaction is entered into.